About the Fellowship

-The maternal-fetal medicine fellowship at Corewell Health William Beaumont University Hospital offers a three-year fellowship-training program, which is accredited by the American Board of Obstetrics and Gynecology and accepts one fellow each academic year.
-The clinical and research-oriented fellowship is designed to provide advanced education and training in the care of the pregnant patient and her fetus, prenatal diagnostic and therapeutic procedures, clinical and didactic teaching skills, and developing research skills.
+The maternal-fetal medicine fellowship at Corewell Health William Beaumont University Hospital offers a three-year fellowship-training program and accepts one fellow each academic year.
+The clinical and research-oriented fellowship is designed to provide advanced education and training in the care of the pregnant patient and fetus, prenatal diagnostic and therapeutic procedures, clinical and didactic teaching skills, and developing research skills.
 The fellowship offers a full scope of clinical experience in high-risk obstetrics and prenatal genetics.
 Educational objectives are organized according to Accreditation Council for Graduate Medical Education (ACGME) and American Board of Obstetrics and Gynecology competencies.
 It is our goal that upon completion of training, our maternal-fetal medicine fellows will have completed all of the ACGME requirements for subspecialty board certification and will be well-qualified for a clinical and research career in maternal-fetal medicine.

 Corewell Health East is a not-for-profit organization dedicated to providing high-quality, compassionate medical care for residents of southeastern Michigan and beyond.
 Our system includes eight hospitals across Oakland, Macomb, and Wayne counties.
 Corewell Health William Beaumont University Hospital in Royal Oak serves as the exclusive clinical partner of Oakland University William Beaumont School of Medicine and is the primary training site for our fellowship.
 Our obstetric service cares for a highly diverse patient population, with prenatal care provided through the residency program clinic, faculty practices, and private obstetricians.